opendocsg/slw-judgments-backfill/2009_SGHC_21/report.md

 damages would be loss of future earnings.
 He would have to show the difference in salary, if any, between jobs for which he was suitable such as that of a waiter and despatch clerk, and the salary of a construction worker in Singapore.
 In the facts of this case, since no such figures had been provided, loss of earning capacity would be the more suitable measure.

-24     The basic guidelines on when an award for loss of earning capacity rather than an award for loss of earnings should be made were set out in the case of _Teo Sing Keng v Sim Ban Kiat_ [1994] 1 SLR 634 (“ _Teo Sing Keng_ ”) where Yong Pung How CJ, delivering the judgment of the Court of Appeal stated (at p 646):
+24     The basic guidelines on when an award for loss of earning capacity rather than an award for loss of earnings should be made were set out in the case of _Teo Sing Keng v Sim Ban Kiat_ <span class="citation">[1994] 1 SLR 634</span> (“ _Teo Sing Keng_ ”) where Yong Pung How CJ, delivering the judgment of the Court of Appeal stated (at p 646):

  Although loss of earnings and loss of earning capacity have sometimes been used interchangeably, they are separate heads of damage.
 Lord Denning MR in Fairley v John Thompson (Design & Contracting Division) Ltd at p 42 alluded to this difference: